spencerthayer/ezIPTV/readme.md

 ### Getting your new M3U file

--Publish the Google Sheets CSV URL into the field for link to the CSV used to generate the M3U.
+- Publish the Google Sheets CSV URL into the field for link to the CSV used to generate the M3U.
 - Save your link.
 - Click the `M3U` button to get a link to your new M3U file.
 - Now import that CSV file into your favorite Spreadsheet software.